 Goals

-Some of the issues I would like to see addressed by CAP during the next three years:
+Some of the issues I see facing CAP during the next three years:

-• Globalization of medicine and pathology; expanding the international presence and status of CAP Laboratory Accreditation and CAP educational programs.
+• Globalization of medicine and pathology; expanding the international presence of CAP Laboratory Accreditation/Proficiency Testing and CAP educational programs.

 • Assuring and defending appropriate payment for pathologists’ and laboratory services.